linkthehylian/UNoVSync/README.md

 ### - Can I use your mod with the Ubisoft specific version of Uno?

-I have no plans to modify it specifically for their client.
+I have no plans to modify Ubisoft's client-specific version of the game.
 Buy the game on Steam if you want to use it.

 ### - Can I get banned for using this?